saucelabs/sauce-docs/docs/dev/test-configuration-options.md

 ### `app`
 <p><small>| STRING |</small></p>

 Allows you to set a path to an .ipa, .apk or .zip file containing the mobile app you want to test.
-This could be the location of your app in [Application Storage](/mobile-apps/app-storage) (e.g., `storage:filename=myapp.zip`) or the URL to a remote location where your app is located (e.g., `http://myappurl.zip`).
+This could be the location of your app in [App Storage](/mobile-apps/app-storage) (e.g., `storage:filename=myapp.zip`) or the URL to a remote location where your app is located (e.g., `http://myappurl.zip`).
 If you're running a mobile browser test, this capability can be left blank.

 ```java
 "appium:app": "storage:filename=my_app.zip"